 Cat Kreidt became the first performer with multiple Diamond Masks who won the award once every year since her MMP debut season (2017–“Massimo” D’Amato, Bury Me in Paris; 2018–Madam, What Happens at Sundown; 2019–Dahlia Rosewood, Foul Play).

-Jonathan Blair is the first performer to win a Diamond Mask Award for a double role when he won for playing both Frank and Officer Dixon in Close Encounters of the Hairy Kind.
+Jonathan Blair is the first performer to win a Diamond Mask Award for a double role when he won for playing both Frank and Officer Dixon in Close Encounters of the Hairy Kind in September 2019.

 Monica Dwyer became the first person ever to win all of the Master Mystery Productions awards: The Skeleton Key, The Diamond Mask, The Partners in Crime, and The Founder’s Award, which she completed in four theatrical seasons (2016-2019).

-All award names and award images are property of Master Mystery Productions.
+All award names and award images are the property of Master Mystery Productions.